AniketPSC/Hybrid-Cloud-Identity-Lab/README (1).md

 7. Browser open to `myapps.microsoft.com` — demonstrates silent login.
 8. `klist` output showing Kerberos ticket + final repo link title card.

-**Voiceover (short)**: “This is a hybrid identity lab for `aniketlab.shop`.
-DC01 runs Windows Server 2022 at 192.168.1.10.
-Users sync to Azure via Azure AD Connect with Seamless SSO enabled.
-Here I trigger a sync, sign into a domain-joined client and SSO is verified by automatic login and a Kerberos ticket.”

-Embed GIF in README for preview and link full video (YouTube or `/video/demo.mp4`).

 ---